 On Dante's 700th Anniversary: Dante's Commedia, Or How to Escape a Modern Inferno

 Many today might consider Dante Alighieri a “Dead White European Male” of dubious relevancy.
 However, Dante is alive and well, as are so many contemporary examples of the souls which inhabit his Inferno.
-Indeed, reading many of the acclaimed works of our modern/contemporary age can often leave us feeling as though we are reading something recently penned by one of the souls still wandering the depths of Dante's Inferno.
-Considering the deluge of angst and despair which flows from the pages of our contemporary literary world, perhaps Dante and his Commedia are more relevant than many contemporary thinkers might like to admit?
+Indeed, reading many of the acclaimed works of our modern/contemporary age may often leave us feeling as though we were reading the missives sent by one of the souls still wandering the depths of the Inferno.
+Considering the deluge of angst and despair which flows from the pages of our literary world, perhaps Dante and his Commedia are more relevant than many contemporary thinkers might be willing to admit?

 The relevant question in our times continues to be “What ideas will define the course of history in the next 100 years, in the next 1000 years?“ Will the world sink into another Dark Age such as the one Dante depicted in his Inferno, or will citizens increasingly develop their faculties such that they will not become another “contemporary” example of the souls found in the Inferno?

 This question will ultimately define the relevancy of Dante’s ideas.